Department of Risk Management & Insurance

 director, external relations

-- David Conner, chair, Board of Trustees
+- David Conner, emeritus chair

 - senior vice president solutions risk management, Assurant